slugiot/slugiot-client/README.md

 The installation scripts can be found in the installation directory.

+Note: if you need to access the client admin area (recommended), then you will first need to enable ssl on the device using these or similar commands:

+    cd /home/pi/slugiot-client
+    openssl genrsa -out server.key 2048
+    openssl req -new -key server.key -out server.csr openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt

+You must then also uncomment the following parameters: '-c server.crt -k server.key' in the do_startup code block in slugiot_startup.sh prior to running slugiot_install.sh

 The script slugiot_install.sh enters the startup script into the server initialization.

     cd installation
     sh ./slugiot_install.sh

-The startup script safely starts the webserver and queues the sync tasks in scheduler.
+The startup script (which it runs) safely starts the webserver and queues the sync tasks in scheduler.
 The script currently works for Raspberry Pi; you need to change the location of the code if you install the code on other architectures.

 The startup scripts also create a ram disk, mounted at /ramfs.
 You need this ram disk in order to run SlugIOT client: a short-term database is created